Vtheonly/CS_NOTES/Programming languages/Java/Level 2 OOP/4 - New keyword.md

-Certainly!
-Let's combine the explanations into one comprehensive answer:

----

 The `new` keyword in Java is used to create a new instance of a class.
 When you want to instantiate a class, you use the `new` keyword followed by the class constructor.
 Here's an example using the `Random` class from the `java.util` package: